 |Competitors||VW ID.3, VW ID.4 & Renault compact SUV on the CMF-EV|

-Hyundai 45 EV Concept
+The precursor, Hyundai 45 EV Concept

-The 45 EV Concept, its precursor, features distinctive lattice radiator grille, kinetic cube lamp design, hidden Camera Monitoring System (CMS) that utilizes cameras instead of rear view mirrors, sliding doors, lounge-style seats and minimalistic interiors.
+The 45 EV Concept features a distinctive lattice radiator grille, kinetic cube lamp design, hidden Camera Monitoring System (CMS) that utilizes cameras instead of rear view mirrors, sliding doors, lounge-style seats and minimalistic interiors.
 The front seats of the concept rotate to face the passengers for better interaction and when the occupants open the door to enter or exit, the seats swivel for better ingress and egress.
 There is no single touchscreen infotainment system but a series of displays that are integrated into the dashboard.
 Look for many of these features in spirit on the production vehicle which will explore the upper limits of the company’s ‘Sensuous Sportiness’ design language.

 There have also been reports of Hyundai finalizing SK Innovation as the exclusive battery supplier for the first batch of electric cars built on the E-GMP as opposed to LG Chem or CATL.
-Hyundai is expected to launch the production car for customers the first quarter of 2021 to compete with the VW ID.3.
-It is also confirmed that Hyundai will produce the Prophecy Concept as a replacement to the Hyundai Ioniq.

 Video courtesy: SDA Dan Cars Youtube channel